Old St Paul's Cathedral: Aftermath

 Temporary repairs were made to the building.
 While it might have been salvageable, albeit with almost complete reconstruction, a decision was taken to build a new cathedral in a modern style instead, a step which had been contemplated even before the fire.
 Wren declared that it was impossible to restore the old building.

 The following April, the Dean William Sancroft wrote to him that he had been right in his judgement: "Our work at the west end," he wrote, "has fallen about our ears."
 Two pillars had collapsed, and the rest was so unsafe that men were afraid to go near, even to pull it down.
 He added, "You are so absolutely necessary to us that we can do nothing, resolve on nothing without you."

-Following this declaration by the Dean, demolition of the remains of the old cathedral began in 1668.
+After this declaration by the Dean, demolition of the remains of the old cathedral began in 1668.
 Demolition of the Old Cathedral proved unexpectedly difficult as the stonework had been bonded together by molten lead.
 Wren initially used the then-new technique of using gunpowder to bring down the surviving stone walls.
 Like many experimental techniques, the use of gunpowder was not easy to control; several workers were killed and nearby residents complained about noise and damage.
 Eventually, Wren resorted to using a battering ram instead.
 Building work on the new cathedral began in June 1675.

 Wren's first proposal, the "Greek cross" design, was considered too radical by members of a committee commissioned to rebuild the church.
 Members of the clergy decried the design as being too dissimilar from churches that already existed in England at the time to suggest any continuity within the Church of England.
 Wren's approved "Warrant design" sought to reconcile the Gothic with his "better manner of architecture", featuring a portico influenced by Inigo Jones' addition to the old cathedral.
 However, Wren received permission from the king to make "ornamental changes" to the submitted design, and over the course of the construction made significant alterations, including the addition of the famous dome.

 The topping out of the new cathedral took place in October 1708 and the cathedral was declared officially complete by Parliament in 1710.
 The consensus on the finished building was mixed; James Wright (1643–1713) wrote "Without, within, below, above the eye/ Is filled with unrestrained delight."
 Meanwhile, others were less approving, noting its similarity to St Peter's Basilica in Rome: "There was an air of Popery about the gilded capitals, the heavy arches ...
 They were unfamiliar, un-English."